IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 3.  **After creating or modifying `.env.local` (for local development), you MUST restart your Next.js development server** (stop `npm run dev` with `Ctrl+C` and run `npm run dev` again) for the changes to take effect.
 Next.js only loads environment variables on startup.
 4.  **For Deployed/Prototype Environments (like Vercel, Netlify, Google Cloud Build/Run, Firebase Studio Prototypes):**
     *   `NEXTAUTH_URL`, `NEXTAUTH_SECRET`, `STRIPE_SECRET_KEY`, and `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` **must** be set as environment variables through your hosting provider's settings dashboard or environment configuration. **These are NOT read from `.env.local` in deployed environments.**
     *   **`STRIPE_SECRET_KEY` is especially critical for the `/api/stripe/create-checkout-session` route to function.
-If it's missing in the build/deployment environment, your build might fail (e.g., with "Failed to collect page data") or the route will not work at runtime.**
+If it's missing in the build/deployment environment, your build might fail or the route will not work at runtime.**
     *   **`NEXTAUTH_URL` in deployed/prototype environments MUST be the full public URL of that specific deployment** (e.g., `https://your-app-name.vercel.app` or `https://your-dynamic-studio-url.cloudworkstations.dev`).
 If it's not set correctly, NextAuth.js API routes (like login/signup) will likely fail with "Failed to fetch" errors because the backend doesn't know its own public address.
+    *   Firebase Studio prototypes, in particular, might not have a straightforward way to set *backend* environment variables for Next.js API routes that it hosts.
+This can lead to the "Failed to fetch" error for NextAuth.js when running on the prototype URL, even if it works perfectly locally.
+This is often a limitation of the specific prototyping environment's configuration options for Next.js backends.

 ## Authentication with NextAuth.js